Azure-Samples/aci-vsts-pr-reviewer-logicapps-servicebus/README.md

 - javascript
 products:
 - azure
-description: "A VSTS pull request review service, built on Azure Container Instance, Azure Logic App and Azure Service Bus."
+description: "An Azure Pipelines pull request review service, built on Azure Container Instance, Azure Logic App and Azure Service Bus."
-urlFragment: aci-vsts-pr-reviewer-logicapps-servicebus
+urlFragment: aci-azure-pipelines-pr-reviewer-logicapps-servicebus
 ---

-# vsts-pr-reviewer
+# Azure Pipelines PR Reviewer

-A VSTS pull request review service, built on Azure Container Instance, Azure Logic App and Azure Service Bus.
+An Azure Pipelines pull request review service, built on Azure Container Instance, Azure Logic App and Azure Service Bus.

 <img src="images/review_bot.png" width="75%">

 # How it works
-When a VSTS pull request is created or updated, VSTS sends a notification to an Azure Service Bus topic.
+When a Azure Pipelines pull request is created or updated, Azure Pipelines sends a notification to an Azure Service Bus topic.
 As a subscriber of the topic, an Azure Logic App starts an Azure Container Instance upon getting the notification.
-The container in Azure Container Instance utilizes VSTS REST API to check the changes in the pull request, leave comments and vote approve/wait.
+The container in Azure Container Instance utilizes Azure Pipelines REST API to check the changes in the pull request, leave comments and vote approve/wait.

 ![](images/vsts-pr-reviewer.png)